 This transcript has been edited for clarity and length.

 I'm going to talk about a book that was a big influence on me, which I first encountered at the age of nine.
 It was a little pocket atlas of the world, which I could put in the pocket of my blazer that I wore to school.
 And I took it everywhere because it absolutely fascinated me.

 I was fascinated by the look of my own country, England, on a map, looking at the town where I was born, Norwich, the city where I was living then, which was London, and all around at the bits of the coast I knew.
 I was fascinated by where we were situated, which was in Europe, and looking at all the European countries and wondering what it would be like to go to Italy or to Germany or France.
 And then looking further afield because I had spent quite a lot of my childhood traveling around the world because my father and then my stepfather were both in the Royal Air Force.
 And in those days the RAF sent its pilots to what was then the British Empire.
 So I spent part of my childhood in Africa, Southern Africa, and part in Australia.
-It was nice to look at those pages in my little pocket atlas to see where we used to live and all the all the places I'd been to.
+It was nice to look at those pages in my little pocket atlas to see where we used to live and all the places I'd been to.

 One of my favorite pages was the map that covered New England.
 I went through this almost with a magnifying glass because there were so many towns all crowded together and so many of them had English names.
 There was a Norwich there.
 There was an Oxford.
 There were all sorts of towns that had English names and that was fascinating.